Glossary of Legal Terms

 A type of Indigenous land use agreement.

 An application to a higher court to review a decision of a lower court or tribunal.
-For example, an appeal from a decision of a Federal Circuit Court judge may be made to the Federal Court, and a decision of a single judge of the Federal Court may be the subject of an appeal to the Full Court of the Federal Court.
+For example, an appeal from a decision of a Federal Circuit and Family Court judge may be made to the Federal Court, and a decision of a single judge of the Federal Court may be the subject of an appeal to the Full Court of the Federal Court.

 The power given to a court to hear appeals in certain matters.